 If you are 16 or 17 and do not have a photo ID, you can bring your birth cert.

-A vaccine booster is used to give better protection to people who have already been fully vaccinated against COVID-19.
-You are considered fully vaccinated if you have had:
+A vaccine booster is used to give better protection to people who have received the first round of vaccines against COVID-19.
+The first round of vaccines means:

 - One dose the Janssen vaccine